-The Bush Administration has reportedly cut funding for the NCI program sharply, requesting \$6.6 million for FY2002.
+The Bush Administration cut funding for the NCI program sharply, requesting \$6.6 million for FY2002.
 With this low level of funding, the program would have to withdraw from two of the three nuclear cities that participate.
 The Administration has also indicated that it might eliminate the NCI program completely and merge its remaining projects into the IPP program.
 The Senate Armed Services supported the Administration's funding request for NCI, but did not support the Administration's plan to merge the NCI program with the IPP program.
+The House, however, required that DOE merge the NCI program with the IPP program in by July 1, 2001.